 The Office of the Chancellor is created by the Board of Regents.
 James Pinckney Hart is appointed chancellor.

 Logan Wilson is named acting chancellor.
 (Wilson also serves as president of UT Austin from 1953 to 1960.)

 Later that year, the Regents abolish the position of chancellor.

-The Legislature creates the South Texas Medical School (now part of the UT Health Science Center - San Antonio).
+The Legislature creates the South Texas Medical School (now part of the UT Health Science Center at San Antonio).

 The Regents re-establish the position of chancellor.
 Logan Wilson (still president of UT Austin) is reappointed as chancellor.

 Harry H. Ransom is named chancellor.
 He serves until 1970.
 He also holds the office of president of UT Austin from 1960 to 1961.
 From 1963 to 1967 there is no office of president at UT Austin.
-As chancellor during these years, Ransom is the CAO of the Austin campus.
+As chancellor during these years, Ransom is the Chief Academic Officer of the Austin campus.

-The Legislature creates the UT Graduate School of Biomedical Sciences at Houston (now part of the UT Health Science Center - Houston).
+The Legislature creates the UT Graduate School of Biomedical Sciences at Houston (now part of the UT Health Science Center at Houston).